 Learn More About » Income Lifetime Mortgages

 6. Voluntary Repayment Lifetime Mortgage

-Perhaps you’re looking to safeguard your inheritance and control the balance of your equity release scheme.
+Perhaps you’re looking to safeguard your inheritance and control the remainder of your equity release scheme.
 If so, the voluntary repayment plan is your best option.

-The voluntary repayment scheme offers you the flexibility you need in an equity release plan by providing you with the ad-hoc repayments of interest and capital that helps control your balance.
+The voluntary repayment scheme offers you the flexibility you need in an equity release plan by providing you with the ad-hoc repayments of interest and principal that helps manage your outstanding account.